 You can skip the orange extract if you don’t have it, but I think it adds an extra kick to the flavor of this.

 There is nothing hard or complicated about this, and you can customize the sauce to your liking.
 You want it spicy?
 Toss in some extra chili pepper or some Sriracha.

 I love using my wok to do this kind of frying.
-It is easy to get out of the pan, and maintains a pretty even temp all through the oil.
+It is easy to get out of the pan, and maintains a pretty even temperature all through the oil.

-I just love how to sauce fully coats the chicken and adds such awesome flavor.
+I just love how to sauce fully coats the chicken and adds such amazing flavor.
 All you need is some rice and some steamed vegetables and you have a complete meal.